ParallelMaths/parallel/pages/2018summer-4.md

 </div>

-This is the fourth of our special Summer parallelograms.
+This is the fourth of our six special Summer Parallelograms, designed to keep your maths brain busy over the summer.
+You can do all the Parallelograms in a day (!), or a week, or you can spread them out across the summer holidays.
+All six need to be completed by September 1.

+Unlike our usual Parallelograms, these summer questions don’t involve any videos.
+Instead, all the questions have been taken from old Junior Maths Challenge papers.
+That means none of the questions are easy and some of them will be very tough.

 * Start and stop whenever you like – your work will be saved each time.
 * But it is better to tackle each Parallelogram in one go.
 * Your score, answers and explanations will be displayed as soon as you hit the SUBMIT button.

 __IMPORTANT__ – it does not really matter what score you get, because the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.
+The answer sheet (with explanations) will appear as soon as you hit the submit button.

 ## 1.

-::: problem id=1_1 marks=5
+::: problem id=1_1 marks=1
 Which of these calculations produces a multiple of 5?

 * [ ] `1 × 2 + 3 + 4`